tmgthb/Autonomous-Agents/README.md

 [GREENIQ: A DEEP SEARCH PLATFORM FOR COMPREHENSIVE CARBON MARKET ANALYSIS AND AUTOMATED REPORT GENERATION](http://arxiv.org/abs/2503.16041v2)

 - GreenIQ: introduces deep search platform with Main Researcher, Report Writing, Final Reviewer, Data Visualization, and Translator Agents for carbon market analysis and automated report generation.
-- GreenIQ leverages multi-agent architecture powered by Large Language Models to automate end-to-end workflow from data collection to multilingual reporting for carbon market intelligence.
+- GreenIQ leverages multi-agent architecture powered by LLMs to automate end-to-end workflow from data collection to multilingual reporting for carbon market intelligence.
 - GreenIQ enhances efficiency, accuracy, and scalability in carbon market research by integrating specialized agents for comprehensive analysis and validated reporting.